 Deploying the HMI (Human-Machine Interface).
 The twin must now allow for "What-If" scenarios.
 If I increase the load by 15%, what happens to the remaining useful life (RUL)?

-Even with a solid roadmap, technical friction can derail a Digital Twin.
+Even with a solid Implementation Roadmap, technical friction can derail a Digital Twin.
 Here are the three most common "silent killers" we see in the field:

 Data Quality Debt